ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 .. _LinuxMacVEnv:

-Creating the ``workflow_tools`` Environment on Linux and Mac OS
+Creating the |wflow_env| Environment on Linux and Mac OS
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-On generic Mac and Linux systems, users need to create a conda ``workflow_tools`` environment.
+On generic Mac and Linux systems, users need to create a conda |wflow_env| environment.
 The environment can be stored in a local path, which could be a default location or a user-specified location (e.g., ``$HOME/condaenv/venvs/`` directory).
 (To determine the default location, use the ``conda info`` command, and look for the ``envs directories`` list.)
 The following is a brief recipe for creating a virtual conda environment on non-Level 1 platforms.
 It uses the aarch64 (64-bit ARM) Miniforge for Linux and installs into $HOME/conda.
 Adjust as necessary for your target system.

 .. code-block:: console